Edb83/penny-for-your-thoughts/README.md

   * Navbar collapsing of anchor links -
   * Navbar dropdown not visible on landscape mobile devices -
   * Signup form validation messages displaying poorly on iOS -
+  * Signup form password and confirmation password can be different

 ### Known bugs